-- What is your sense of call for this charge?
+- Why apply for this parish?

 - What is its attraction?

 - What has the candidate to offer?

 - Why a change of parish at this time?

 - What have been the successes and achievements in their present charge?
 What have been the disappointments?

 Explore what are the strengths of the candidate.
 Find out the weaknesses (not to eliminate, but to realise that if this candidate becomes minister, help will be needed in these areas).